 Writing the 2018 September CFE?

-Learn how to pass the 2018 September CFE (Common Final Exam) using PrepFormula's Help
+Learn how to pass the 2018 or 2019 September CFE (Common Final Exam) using PrepFormula's Help

 Eligibility For Canadian CPA Candidates:

 - University Courses or CPA Preparatory Courses: CPA Candidates are required to complete the University/College Academic Prerequisites, or courses from the CPA Preparatory Program (CPA PREP).

 - CPA PEP Program Requirements: Then, CPA Candidates must complete the CPA PEP Core 1 and Core 2 Modules, and Two (2) Chosen Electives from (Assurance, Performance Management, Tax or Finance).

 - IMPORTANT TIP: If you’re planning on practicing Public Accounting in the future, try not to close any doors for yourself.
 You must choose Assurance and Tax as your electives.

 - It’s our estimate that most students will choose these two options for the Electives.

 - You’ll then be required to complete the Capstone 1 and Capstone 2 Modules.